 Spring is in the air, and that means flowers blooming, April showers, and longer days.
-It also signifies the start of breeding season for subterranean termites.
+It also signifies the start of the breeding season for subterranean termites.
 This species of termites expands its colonies in the spring with flying swarmers.

 The last thing you want to do is ignore the problem and hope it goes away on its own.
 With termites, this is not going to happen, and you will need to take action to resolve the infestation.
 Otherwise, you could be among the numerous homeowners who have to spend thousands to tens of thousands of dollars to repair their homes.

 Part of the reason for so much damage is because many homeowners believe their homes are safe because they think there is nothing in their backyard that can attract termites.
 To avoid making this mistake yourself, let’s look at some different things that can attract termites and some things you can do to lower the risks of home infestations.

 Do You Have Woodpiles Stored near or Against the Home?